Affiliate vs Partner: What Program Is Best for Your Business

 Affiliates are partners, but partners aren’t always classified as affiliates.
 An affiliate is only a partner type.
 Partnerships cover a wide variety of different channels and programs, and affiliates are just one of those options.
 The two other types are:

-For example: SaaS companies often share revenue with the affiliate for a certain time period and, depending on the affiliate program, they may do so for the entire lifetime of the customer, meaning that the affiliate doesn't just get a one-time commission but recurring commissions.
+For example, SaaS companies often share revenue with the affiliate for a certain time period, and depending on the affiliate program, they may do so for the entire lifetime of the customer, meaning that the affiliate doesn't just get a one-time commission but recurring commissions.

 When the marketing term affiliate was first introduced, it mostly referred to coupon and discount sites that would get paid based on the actions traffic took on the sites they redirected them to.